 There are a few simple ways to stop a toilet splashback: – Use a toilet brush: Before flushing, use a toilet brush to agitate the water and break up any potential splashback. – Flush slowly: If you flush too quickly, the sudden change in pressure can cause water to splash out of the bowl.

 To avoid this, flush slowly and steadily. – Check the water level: If your toilet bowl has a lot of water in it, there’s a greater chance that some will splash out when you flush.
 Try lowering the water level slightly so that there’s less room for splashing.

-If you have a gap between your toilet and floor, there are a few things you can do to fix it.
+If you have a gap between your toilet and the floor, there are a few things you can do to fix it.
 First, try tightening the bolts that hold the toilet to the floor.
-If that doesn’t work, you may need to add new wax ring seal around the base of the toilet.
+If that doesn’t work, you may need to add a new wax ring seal around the base of the toilet.

 You can also try shimming the toilet with small pieces of wood or metal to fill in any gaps.

 Hacking of Bathroom and Toilet Floor for Re-Waterproofing | Singapore HDB Flats

 If you’re concerned about protecting your floors around the toilet, there are a few things you can do.
 First, consider using a toilet seat cover.
 This will help to keep your floor clean and dry.

 You may also want to use a rug or mat in front of the toilet to protect the floor from water damage.
 Finally, be sure to regularly clean the area around the toilet to prevent any dirt or grime build-up.